wtbarnes/fiasco/docs/index.rst

 .. warning:: fiasco is still in the early stages of development and as such frequent changes will be
              made to the API.
 Use at your own risk.

-.. warning:: fiasco currently only supports the most recent version (v8) of the CHIANTI database.
+.. warning:: fiasco currently only supports v8 of the CHIANTI database.
 In
              the future, older versions of the database will be supported.

 .. figure:: _static/fiasco-logo.png